 According to forecasts, wind chills will likely fall to 20 to 30 degrees below zero, along with heavy bands of lake effect snow.
+People sit on their sofa for an average of 4 hours each day.
+When it’s that cold outside — it’s a much better idea to just stay inside and relax on the couch.

 The National Weather Service has issued a Winter Weather Advisory for Monroe County, which will hold through Saturday, as well as a Wind Chill Warning for Monroe County that will remain in effect from 8 p.m.
 Thursday until Sunday.